 It took about a year and a half to get the first container load of boxed poultry feeders produced and another six months navigating the complex bureaucracy of getting an export permit.
 And yes, we started on the import permit immediately but the process is mind boggling compared to the U.S. import permit that took all of a half hour to complete and a few days to activate.
 But we had feeders that we could make a profit on and I didn’t have to work till 9 pm on my kitchen table assembling feeders.

-Since then the Philippines shop has grown and prospered.
-We moved out to a new shop in the old Clark Air Force Base, now a Freeport Zone, and slowly found needed equipment like large sheet metal shears and used the frequent flights into the country to bring what couldn’t be sourced locally.
+Since then the Philippines shop had grown and prospered.
+We had moved out to a new shop in the old Clark Air Force Base, now a Freeport Zone, and slowly found needed equipment like large sheet metal shears and used the frequent flights into the country to bring what couldn’t be sourced locally.
 I bet I was the first person in history to bring a Craftsman table saw on an airplane.
-Now we are set up really well with a dedicated area reserved for producing feeders in a very productive manner.
-A forty food high capacity containers is shipped around every six months, the feeders are higher quality thanks to the super cheap labor, and we were able to increase the thickness of some of the sheet metal due to the labor savings.
-We are producing generic cabinet parts for my cabinet shop too.
+At that time we are set up really well with a dedicated area reserved for producing feeders in a very productive manner.
+A forty foot high capacity containers could be shipped around every six months if needed, the feeders are higher quality thanks to the super cheap labor, and we were able to increase the thickness of some of the sheet metal due to the labor savings.
+We were producing generic cabinet parts for my cabinet shop too.

 Even these 5-5-5 or Endo contract workers consider themselves lucky to have a regular paycheck and to have some chance of eventually having Social Security withheld.
 Believe it or not it is almost impossible to get full time employment unless you have a college degree, fast food workers, mall sales girls, check out girls and sackers at the grocery stores, even selling pumping gas requires a college degree and a long list of “requirements” paid for by the prospective employee that range from medical exams to National Police background checks to gate passes or uniforms.
 Those without a degree, called “undergraduates” : ) can find employment in the informal sector, through employers that pay cash wages as low as $25.00 per week salary with zero overtime, benefits, or even days off.
 Day off boss?
 I need to eat that day too so can I work?

 Our workers have regular employment with full benefits, 25 days of paid holidays (insane amount), health insurance, retirement, and don’t have to look for a new job every five months.
 That is a dream job even for the average college educated Filipino and they get the state minimum wage which is more than double what the local employers pay through 5-5-5 or Endo contacts.
 They also get a year end bonus called 13th month pay which is an extra month’s pay for a Christmas bonus.
-As none of them have college degrees they are doing well for the Philippines.
+At the time none of them had college degrees they are doing well for the Philippines.